doctrine/orm/docs/en/tutorials/getting-started.rst

     An important reason why DQL is favourable to the Query API of most ORMs is its similarity to SQL.
-The DQL language allows query constructs that most ORMs don't, GROUP BY even with HAVING, Sub-selects, Fetch-Joins of nested classes, mixed results with entities and scalar data such as COUNT() results and much more.
+The DQL language allows query constructs that most ORMs don't: GROUP BY even with HAVING, Sub-selects, Fetch-Joins of nested classes, mixed results with entities and scalar data such as COUNT() results and much more.
     Using DQL you should seldom come to the point where you want to